scaffold/scaffold/README.md

 ## What is it?
 Scaffold moves the cloud to the client.
 Scaffold connects browsers to each other via WebRTC, replacing GCP/AWS (saving $$$).
 Its #1 design goal is speed.
 Scaffold is fully trustless and verified; in fact invalid blocks are incentivized and quickly replaced.
+Scaffold is fetch() over P2P.
+It moves the cloud to the client.
+Servers (running in users browsers) are fully dynamic and persist state.
+Its #1 design goal is speed.
+Scaffold connects browsers to each other via WebRTC, and is fully decentralized, trustless, and verified.

 ## What is it not?
 Scaffold is not a blockchain.
 It is not designed for fast consensus; in fact the opposite is desirable in many cases - in order to use blocks optimistically, before we've been able to verify them, we need to be able to easily re-write the graph if they're incorrect.